matthewlinton/Ancile/plugins/disable_IEupdate/README.txt

 	DISABLEIEUPDATE (Boolean) - Disable automatic download and update of Internet Explorer Y	- Disable Automatic download and upgrade of IE (DEFAULT).
 		N	- Do not change Automatic download and upgrade of IE.

+DETAILS
+Some Internet Explorer updates may contain critical security patches..
+Due to the security risks posed by running an un-patched or out of date browser you are strongly advised to uninstall IE completely.
+If you plan to continue to use IE you should either: Not run this script, or manually patch IE at your own risk.

 NOTE
 This does not uninstall Internet Explorer, it only disables automatic updates.
 If you wish to continue using IE, you will need to manually update your